 A couple of times I went hiking alone.
 I took John and Isaac to Moose Falls, where I jumped again.
 We drove through the park, but mostly I slept.
 I started binge-drinking.
 I got wasted and called my biological father, who’d never heard the hysterics.
 (I guess mom wasn’t answering anymore.)
 Dad called the cops.
 I suppose he thought it would scare me straight and I wouldn’t threaten suicide anymore.

-I renamed him Bastard when we reconnected a couple years later.
+We reconnected a couple years later.
 In fact, I just finished filming pilot for a political sitcom he and his friends are writing.
 That cheeky bastard cast me as the staffer who got fired!
+“You bastard!”

 I was maudlin onstage, but I was sweet.
 The show “dimmed” after I left, Jim told me.
 One guy was extremely talented, great instincts and enormous stage presence.
 I was the light.

 I Vowed I Would Never Live In Salt Lake City.